 Both Ways Is the Only Way I Want It Maile Meloy Books

 Meloy's collection of short stories examines situations where characters are faced with what seems to me a choice between that which is heavily desired and dutifully mundane.
 The collection opens with one of my favorite stories, "Travis, B".
 In this short, the author depicts a shy and untested love; cut off before it could turn into something - love or otherwise.
-Meloy was quite deft at putting this reader in the same emotional space as Chet as he guardedly extends himself to Beth, exposing his desire for requited love (or for sex, it could have gone either way but I was obviously feeling a bit more sensitive when I read it :-) ).
+Meloy was quite deft at putting this reader in the same emotional space as Chet as he guardedly extends himself to Beth, exposing his desire for requited love (or for sex, it could have gone either way but I was obviously feeling a bit more sensitive when I read it :-) )."O Tannenbaum" is my other favorite and bookends the collection with a dangerously titillating tale of a married couple who picks up a stranded couple on a dark mountain highway.
+This encounter kept me on edge as it revealed precariously forbidden, deliciously decadent fantasies that had to be reconciled with the moral confines of the time.
+I found myself smiling a lot while reading this short; not sure if it was the content of the story or the author's tight orchestration of the words and scenes that delivered it.

 While these are two of the stories I enjoyed most from the collection the other stories from "Both Ways Is The Only Way I Want It" reinforce the theme of desire versus virtue.
 But what about the other Way - you know, the stuff that lays between the two extremes making it possible for All Ways to Be the Best Way to Have It?
 There were a few stories in the collection that I'd love to see expanded to novel form with a third choice in the mix.
 Overall, "Both Ways . . . "was an enjoyable quick read that left me wanting more of each story; the way a good collection of shorts should.
 Recommended.